Invest

 Crossfieldians are proud of their Farmers’ Market, which operates year-round and is a great place to find local eats and handmade products from all over the region.
 An indoor winter market runs November through May, while the outdoor market runs every Thursday, June to September.

-Crossfield is on the CP Rail Main Line and has a few rail spurs in an already thriving, large industrial park.
+Crossfield is on the CP Rail Main Line and has active rail spurs in an already thriving, large industrial park.
+Intermodal auto and trainload facilities are available in Calgary, which provide service to major cities throughout North America.

 For more information on Economic Development Resources for the Town of Crossfield, contact